petrusjohannesmaas/roadmap.sh/ssh-remote-server-setup/README.md

 # Linux SSH Server Setup

 ## Project Overview
-This project is designed to help users understand and configure SSH access on a remote Linux server.
+This project is designed to help me understand and configure SSH access on a remote Linux server which in my case is a virtual machine.
 It covers setting up SSH keys, configuring aliases, and implementing basic security measures.

-## Requirements
+## Outcomes
-- A remote Linux server or Virtual Machine (AWS, DigitalOcean, etc.)

 - Two SSH key pairs
 - Ability to SSH into the server using each key
-- Optional: Fail2Ban setup for security
+- **Fail2Ban** setup for security

 ### Future improvements:
 - Add more security measures
-- Add email notifications for fail2ban
+- Add email notifications for **fail2ban**

 ## Setup Guide

+**Note:** We are going to run these commands in the terminal you want to connect from.

 ### 1. Register a Linux Server
-Choose a provider such as DigitalOcean or AWS and set up a basic Linux server.
+Set up a virtual machine or choose a provider such as DigitalOcean or AWS and set up a basic Linux server.

 ### 2. Generate and Add SSH Keys
 Run the following commands: